learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 2. _Not_ require us to do some extra work with using `bind` or a `thisArg`.

 In ES6, JavaScript gave us an answer: the "arrow function expression."
-This is our third, and, as of 2019, most popular option.
+This is our third, and, as of 2019, the most popular option.
+Nevertheless, you will see all the other approaches used in framework code (e.g. React) and in other codebases.

 ## Solution 3: Uses an Arrow Function Expression to Create a Function Without Its Own Context